 That’s how I felt—about the situation (more as a representative of all the unrequited loves I’ve suffered in the past, whether relationally, like guys, father, mother, brother, sister, friends, leaders, general people from whom I’ve desired approval, or materially, like idols that could never validate me) and about this world.
 This world is so false.
 It’s so unreal.
 Not that it’s false and unreal in and of itself but rather as our place, our identity, our home.
 And it reminds me of the Matrix scene so poignantly: http://www.youtube.com/watch?v=Z7BuQFUhsRM.
 “Ignorance is bliss”—choosing the seen over the unseen, suppressing the truth of God and the cross of Christ, and so suppressing the truth of our wickedness, selling ourselves short for the false promises of this world…

-I told you about my best friend growing up, from 4th grade to 12th grade.
-She had my loyalty till the end, though rather quickly toward the finish of high school all our other friends had left her and urged me to likewise do so.
-She was really quite a bad person, fearing nothing, so selfish, so vindictive, so possessive with an evil power, so morbidly ambitious (for the wrong reasons).
-Well, she graduated from NYU Stern, got a great job, flies first class on her vacations, and today, I found, got into Harvard business school.
+I told you about my best friend growing up.
+She had my loyalty till the end, though rather quickly toward the end of high school all our other friends had left her and urged me to likewise do so.
+She was not a good person, fearing nothing, so selfish, so vindictive, so possessive, so morbidly ambitious (for the wrong reasons).
+Well, she graduated from a top business school, got a great job, flies first class on her vacations, and, I learned today, got into Harvard.
 My other friend in med school got matched at a hospital and is going to be a surgeon.
 Her status got over 250 likes.

 I won’t deny the jealousy, envy, and hunger for status and acclaim that those events provoked in me.
 I started questioning if I should apply to Harvard, UPenn, all the elite schools for my teaching degree -_- so that I might one day post, or rather boast, of it on my own Facebook, to collect my own bevy of virtual “likes” and envy.
 I started questioning my place in seminary, my place in ministry, my little place of large debt with too little worldly acclaim (if at all) attached to it.